I recently went on my first ever mother-daughter trip and according to science, it was good for my health.

-Enjoy a soothing stroll through the hotel’s gardens and take in the stunning view of the Sliabh Mish Mountains on a crisp Sunday morning.
+Enjoy a soothing stroll through the hotel’s gardens and take in the stunning view of the Sliabh Mish Mountains on a crisp winter morning.

 You certainly won’t be short of things to do during your time at the Ballygarry House Hotel.
 And you certainly won’t go hungry either.